-There were a lot of players that were deserving for this spot.
+There were a lot of players that were deserving of this spot.
 I considered Alan Faneca, Dermontti Dawson, Donnie Shell, Le’Veon Bell, Greg Lloyd, John Stallworth, and Lynn Swann, but I decided to give this spot to The Bus instead.
 Bettis ended his career with a fairytale Super Bowl victory in his hometown of Detroit in 2005.
 He is second all-time in rushing attempts, rushing yards, and rushing touchdowns in Steelers history.

 Greenwood is too often forgotten.
 He actually has more sacks in a Steelers uniform than Greene did and was a huge contributor on the Steel Curtain.
-He made six Pro Bowl and was a two-time First Team All-Pro.
+He made six Pro Bowl and was a two-time First-Team All-Pro.

 Harrison was the living embodiment of the quintessential Steeler in the modern era.
 He followed in the footsteps of Jack Lambert, Greg Lloyd, and Joey Porter, surpassing all of them but Lambert.
 His 100-yard interception returned for a touchdown in the Super Bowl is one of the game’s greatest plays ever.

 It feels weird putting Brown this high up but what’s weirder is that he should be even higher.
 Brown has accomplished so much and is the most talented wide receiver in Steelers history.
 If I’m being honest, I probably got this ranking wrong.
 It’s just hard to tell what Brown’s lasting legacy will be at this point.
 The coming years will make everything more obvious and I’ll make revisions.

 Stautner was the original Pittsburgh Steeler.
 The team’s lore surrounding hard-nosed, hard-hitting defenders all stems from him.
 The team wasn’t very good during his time with them, but Stautner was good enough to make nine Pro Bowls.